 - Moderate technology savviness (at a minimum) is growing in importance.
 Analysts need to know how to make technology work for them.
 The availability of information is enough to overwhelm anyone, so analysts need to know how to use automated tools that collect the information that is most relevant to their mission.

-- Empathy: understanding “the man / woman on the ground”.
-The analyst must be able to understand the perspective of “the man / woman on the ground”.
+- Empathy: understanding “the man/woman on the ground.”
+The analyst must be able to understand the perspective of “the man/woman on the ground.”
 This is not a new idea.
-When you have analysts in the GSOC that have worked a security detail, tried conducting surveillance (even in training), have responded to a disaster, etc. — this is what separates good analysts from great analysts because they intuitively know what information the person on the ground needs to accomplish the mission.
+When you have analysts in the GSOC who have worked a security detail, tried conducting surveillance (even in training), have responded to a disaster, etc. — this is what separates good analysts from great analysts because they intuitively know what information the person on the ground needs to accomplish the mission.

 Where do you find intelligence analyst candidates?

 First, you should consider the possibility that you may have a future protective intelligence analyst sitting right under your nose.
 It’s quite common for those working in “field” security roles to transition into analyst roles.
 Consider this: they already have all of the knowledge of a field operator, and this can be used to inform all of their future work as an analyst.
 This is a great option if you’re willing to personally train or pay for additional training for this type of person interested in transitioning.
 I recommend strongly considering this, especially if you already know this person to be reliable, hardworking, and a decent writer from your previous experience with them.